statropy/wanikani-next-review/README.md

 # WaniKani Next Review Checker

-A command-line tool that checks the WaniKani API to determine when your next review will be available for unlocked items at your current level.
+Tools for checking the WaniKani API to determine when your next review will be available for unlocked items at your current level.

+This project includes:
+- **Command-line tool** - Check reviews from the terminal
+- **macOS Menu Bar Widget** - Display next review time in your menu bar

 ## Features